StoglRobotics/ros_team_workspace/docs/faq/index.rst

 How to forward a xsession
 """""""""""""""""""""""""""""
 If you want to forward a xsession from docker (e.g. rviz2), you have to install xhost.
-When executing the commands ``start_container`` the docker user is added to the X Server access list.
+The forwarding is done automatically by adding docker user to the X Server access list when docker is created.

 How to use nvidia driver in docker